-- 1. You think we cover medical, behavioral health, or long-term services and supports (LTSS) you need but are not getting. - What you can do: You can ask us to make a coverage decision.
-Go to Section 5.2 on page 155 for information on asking for a coverage decision. - 2.
-We did not approve care your doctor wants to give you, and you think we should have.
+1. You think we cover medical, behavioral health, or long-term services and supports (LTSS) you need but are not getting.

+What you can do: You can ask us to make a coverage decision.
+Go to Section 5.2 on page 154 for information on asking for a coverage decision.